LearnersGuild/learning-os/blueprint/design-principles.md

   - Align individual objectives, with what's good for the learning environment.
 Instead of demanding benevolence of our learners, the system should align with personal self interest to create a benevolent emergent environment.
 	- Success on the job and success at LG are the same thing "It’s basically covered by taking the responsibility on us to create the benevolent culture, not asking learners to necessarily be benevolent.
 Meaning any skill that we require of them to learn/demonstrate needs to be for their own good with the express purpose of attaining a dignified livelihood, and not bleed in other purposes, eg: Disrupting education, creating a learning environment for everyone, making Learner’s Guild an awesome place.
 These things are our responsibility, not the players'"
-  - The business and community support each other
+  - The business and collective support each other

 ## Build it as a team game
 Play is the optimal state for learning.
 We have been making up games, playing them, and learning from them since before we could talk or walk!
 So, let's build a game.